gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   number of Protection Solution fields (N) times two plus 4 and, if N is odd, plus 2 bytes of padding.

-Protection Solution fields: zero or more 16-bit SCTP Protection Solution Identifers:
+Protection Solution fields: zero or more 16-bit SCTP Protection Solution Identifiers:
-: Each Protection Solution Identifer ({{IANA-Protection-Solution-ID}}) is a 16-bit unsigned integer value indicting a Protection Solution.
+: Each Protection Solution Identifier ({{IANA-Protection-Solution-ID}}) is a 16-bit unsigned integer value indicting a Protection Solution.
 Protection solutions include both DTLS Chunk based, where a solution combines the DTLS chunk with a key-management solution,